 Her leadership experience includes platoon leader in Korea and Germany; Commander Headquarters and Headquarters Detachment 720th Military Police Battalion Fort Hood, Texas and Operation Provide Comfort Somalia; Commander 324th Military Police Battalion (Internment/Resettlement) Chambersburg, Pennsylvania and Baghdad Iraq; Commander 3rd Brigade/3rd Division/75th Training Command Fort Sheridan, Illinois; Deputy Commander Joint Task Force Guantanamo, Guantanamo Bay, Cuba; and Commanding General of the 200th Military Police Command, Fort Meade, Maryland.

 MG Garcia has served in a wide variety of staff and leadership assignments including Rear Battle Plans Officer, 14th Military Police Brigade, Operation Desert Shield/ Desert Storm; Training Officer 385th Military Police Battalion Stuttgart, Germany; S3, 336th Military Police Battalion Pittsburgh, Pennsylvania; Executive Officer, 384th Military Police Battalion, Fort Wayne, Indiana; S3, Joint Detention Operations Group, Guantanamo Bay, Cuba; and Chief of Staff, 200th Military Police Command, Fort Meade, Maryland.

-Her awards include the Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (with Oak Leaf Cluster), the Parachutist Badge and German Armed Forces Efficiency Badge (Bronze).
+Her awards include the Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (with Oak Leaf Cluster), the Parachutist Badge and the German Armed Forces Proficiency Badge (Bronze).